AmosKorir/Lipa-Na-Mpesa-Android-Widget/README.md

 **Floating Lipa na Mpesa Widget**
 [ ![Download](https://api.bintray.com/packages/skyways/LipaNaMpesa/LipaNaMpesa/images/download.svg?version=0.1.1) ](https://bintray.com/skyways/LipaNaMpesa/LipaNaMpesa/0.1.0/link)

-This a simple android library, that help create a floating widget with mpesa payment details or any payment gateway that has the same payment format.
+This a simple android library that helps to create a floating widget with mpesa payment details or any payment gateway that has the same payment format.
 This offers great user experience when making payment manually.
-The user should not gram the payment details, the widget float in all the screens and the can click and copy the details they need.
+The user should not cram the payment details, the widget floats in all the screens and the can click and copy the details they need.

 **How to use**